Sidos888/Connect/SAVED_PAGE_DESIGN_SYSTEM.md

-# Saved Page Design System
+# Connect Page Design System
 ## The Standard for All Content Pages in Connect

 Created: November 2025